What Is Adware and How to Remove It from Your Computer

 - Open the Windows Control Panel

-- Hit Programs and Features and Uninstall A Program
+- Hit Programs and Features > Uninstall A Program

-- Identify the suspicious program and uninstall it
+- Identify the suspicious program, then uninstall it

 Even if you manage to uninstall the adware from your PC, it may have interfered with the settings on your browser so you might still need to fix this problem.

-Run through the following steps in Chrome to resolve adware issues:
+Run through the following steps in Chrome to resolve your adware issues:

 - Backup your files.
-Just a precaution, but it’s always a good idea to back up when you’re dealing with a potential cyber threat.
+This is just a precaution, but it’s always a good idea to back up when you’re dealing with a potential cyberthreat.
 You can use an external hard drive or cloud storage

 - Open Chrome

-- Navigate through the Main Menu to More Tools, then Extensions.
+- Navigate through the Main Menu to More Tools > Extensions

 - Look for extensions labeled Installed by enterprise policy